keerthanaa10/AI_Lab_2023-24/Ex.No6_Towersofhanoi.md

-# Ex.No: 6   Logic Programming – Factorial of number
+# Ex.No: 6   Towers of Hanoi
 ### DATE: 18/03/2024
 ### REGISTER NUMBER : 212221040081
 ### AIM: